isomerpages/pa-shapinghearts/pages/Moy Saw Han.md

 	<section class="hero">
 		<h1 class="text-center main_heading">Hi!
 I'm a Heartist<br>Moy</h1>
 		<p><img class="hero_img" src="https://i.ibb.co/D7pQyBy/Shaping-Hearts-Artist-Moy-01.jpg"></p>
-<p>In 2018, Moy’s life took an unexpected turn when glaucoma left her with just 15% tunnel vision in her left eye and complete blindness in her right.
-Despite this, her passion for art never dimmed.</p>
+<p>Saw Han lost most of her vision in 2018 due to glaucoma, leaving her with only 15% tunnel vision in her left eye and completely blind in her right eye.</p>
-<p>Joining the Touch Art programme by SAVH in 2023, she was given a new avenue to express her creativity.
-Specialising in acrylic painting, Moy’s hands have become her eyes</p>
+<p>In March 2023, she enrolled in the Touch Art program by SAVH and has since immersed herself in various forms of creative expression.
+Saw Han has a profound passion for creating with her hands, including painting, handicrafts, poetry writing, baking, massage, and playing melodies on the harp, tambourine, and autoharp.</p>
-<p>Bringing her visions to life on canvas, her works radiate life, hope and exuberance, mirroring her resilient spirit.
-Beyond painting, her love for the art extends to handicrafts, writing poems and playing musical instruments like the harp and tambourine.</p>
+<p>Through her paintings, she aims to evoke themes of life, hope, and exuberance.</p>
 		</section>
 	</div>
 </section>